Predicting Institutional Graduation Rates Using Testing and Training Data

 1. Importing and Inspecting Data.
 In this section, we will “read” in our CSV data file and take a quick look at what our file contains.

-2. Mutate Variables.
-We use the mutate() function to create a dichotomous variable for whether or not the student withdrew from the course.
+2. Transform Variables.
+We use the mutate() function to create a dichotomous variable for whether or not the institution has a “good” graduation rate, building on what we did in Module 1.

 ── Column specification ────────────────────────────────────────────────────────